 Without action to update rental authorizations in advance of the April dates, financial exposure for prior months may be significant.

-Visa Core Rules see PSR 346 and other pages.
+Visa Core Rules see Table 5-16: Special Authorization Request Allowances and Requirements and other pages.

 Christine Speedy, authorized CenPOS reseller, provides universal payment processing solutions to maximize merchant profits and mitigate risk across multiple sales channels.
 To get a CenPOS account and Dynamics AX, SAP, Bluebird or other compatible plugin, contact Christine at 954-942-0483.